microsoft/BotFramework-WebChat/HOOKS.md

 useSubmitSendBox(): () => void
 ```

-This function will send the text in the send box to the bot, and clear the send box.
+This function will send the text in the send box to the bot and clear the send box.

 ## `useSuggestedActions`